isabella232/lob-insomnia/README.md

 ![manage environment](images/manage-environment.png)

-Paste your Lob Test API key into your Insomnia desktop client and click Done.
+Paste your Lob Test API key as the value for `httpUsername` in your OpenAPI env and click Done.

 ![paste API keys in environment](images/set-api-keys-in-enviroment.png)